Live-in care and visiting home care in Ipswich

 As the leading dementia specialist in the home care field, we understand how dementia not only affects the person living with the condition, but their surrounding family too.
 With over 100 different variants of dementia, the symptoms can vary between each individual – that’s why we’ll work with you to provide a bespoke dementia care plan that is completely tailored to you and your lifestyle.

 When a person is living with dementia, familiarity is key; that’s why providing dementia care at home is a great way of maintaining routine and keeping the individual comfortable and secure.
-Sometimes the behaviours of dementia can be confusing and upsetting for you and your surrounding family, but Rhiannon and her team are on hand to provide you with the guidance and support that you need to enable you to understand the symptoms of the condition and how to handle them, so you are able to live well with dementia.
+Sometimes the behaviours of dementia can be confusing and upsetting for you and your surrounding family, but the Ipswich team are on hand to provide you with the guidance and support that you need to enable you to understand the symptoms of the condition and how to handle them, so you are able to live well with dementia.

 Elderly care to retain your independence

 As we reach our elderly years, we can often begin to find more difficulty in the tasks that once seemed quite simple to us.
 Whether you’re finding it harder to get washed and dressed in the morning or you are having trouble with keeping on top of the housework, our Ipswich team will provide you with the person-centred support you need to retain your independence in the comfort of your own home.

 If you are in your more senior years, or you have a loved one that is and you are worried about their wellbeing, we will work closely with you to provide a personalised elderly care plan that gives you the peace of mind that they are comfortable at home with no compromise to their safety or independence.

 My biggest achievement has been a relationship I built with a lady who had dementia.
 We enjoyed spending time together and I encouraged her to go out.
 I loved taking her shopping.